 About Patuxent River Naval Aviation Museum

 The Patuxent River Naval Air Museum preserves and interprets the Patuxent River Naval Air Station history and heritage of advancing Naval aviation technology.
 This Museum is the repository of artifacts, photographs and film, documents and related heritage memorabilia from Patuxent River and other stations, such as Warminster, PA, and Trenton, NJ, that have been consolidated at Patuxent River.
 The Patuxent River Naval Air Museum is dedicated to those who have employed their myriad of talents in advancing Naval aviation research, development, testing and evaluation.
-The Pax Museum is one of 12 museums operated by the U.S. Navy.

 The mission of the Patuxent River Naval Air Museum is to: